To be eligible for the School Ambassador Fellowship program, participants must:

 - School System Support

-In order to be considered for the 2024-2025 School Ambassador Fellowship cohort, applicants must submit their application with all required documents and recommendations, using the online application system.
-Please note that any materials submitted by U.S. mail or email will not be reviewed.
+In order to be considered for the 2021-2022 School Ambassador Fellowship cohort, you must use the online system to submit a complete application.
+Any materials submitted by U.S. mail or email will not be reviewed.

 Notice of Appropriate Use